zivc/cv/cv.md

 ### Current Position

-__Ash Taylor Ltd__ : *Contractor* __October 2018 - Present__
+__Ash Taylor Ltd__ : *Contractor* __October 2018 - December 2018__

 Giving contracting another stab to test the market before contemplating another perm role.

 * __Salmon__ : October 2018 - Present
     As a contractor at Salmon I am helping migrate a Dutch fitness companies website to SAP Hybris.
 Other tasks include refactoring and trying to move the product into 2018.

+    *Tech stack: 2013-esque tech stack consisting of SAP Hybris, JSTL, JSP, LESS, jQuery*

 -----